 Agency Program Setup and Execution

-The California Safe Drinking Water code, the California General Order Waste Discharge Requirements, and the federal National Pollutant Discharge Elimination System permits all require a programmatic approach to utility management.
-This programmatic approach applies to agencies in water, wastewater, and stormwater.
+The California Safe Drinking Water Code, the California General Order Waste Discharge Requirements, and the federal National Pollutant Discharge Elimination System (NPDES) permits all emphasize the need for a programmatic approach to utility management.
+This requirement applies across water, wastewater, and stormwater sectors.

 Hydraulic modeling